SomeAspy/T-Mail/docs/README.md

             "auth": {
                 "type": "login",
                 "user": "noreply@example.com",
-                "pass": "correct horse battery staple"
+                "pass": "Correct Horse Battery Staple"
             }
         }
+    },
+    "googleSheets": {
+        "oAuthClientSecret": "",
+        "oAuthClientId": ""
     }
 }
 ```

 ## Parameters:

+-   `identifier` - A unique identifier for this device
+-   `sensing`:
+    -   `interval` - (in minutes) The interval at which to take readings
+    -   `GPIO` - The GPIO pin to use for sensing
+    -   `sensorType` - The type of sensor to use.
+Can be `11` or `22`
+    -   `humidity`:
+        -   `max` - (in %) The upper limit of the safe range (email will be sent if it rises above)
+        -   `min` - (in %) The lower limit of the safe range (email will be sent if it falls below)
--   temperature:
+    -   `temperature`:
         -   `max` - (in C) The upper limit of the safe range (email will be sent if it rises above)
         -   `min` - (in C) The lower limit of the safe range (email will be sent if it falls below)
-    -   `interval` - (in minutes) The interval at which to check the temperature
--   email:
+-   `email`:
-    -   `interval` - (in minutes) The interval at which to send emails if the temperature has not returned to the safe range
+    -   `intervalWhenTriggered` - (in minutes) The interval at which to send emails if the temperature has not returned to the safe range
     -   `content`:
         -   `subject` - The subject of the email
         -   `body` - The body of the email.
 The following variables are available:
-            -   `{temp}` - The current temperature
+            -   `%temp%` - The current temperature
+            -   `%minTemp%` - The lower limit of the safe temperature range
+            -   `%maxTemp%` - The upper limit of the safe range
+            -   `%humidity%` - The current humidity
-            -   `{min}` - The lower limit of the safe range
+            -   `%minHumidity%` - The lower limit of the safe humidity range
-            -   `{max}` - The upper limit of the safe range
+            -   `%maxHumidity%` - The upper limit of the safe humidity range
+            -   `%identifier%` - The identifier of the device
     -   `to` - An array of email addresses to send the email to
     -   `from` - The email address to send the email from
--   SMTP:
+-   `SMTP`:
     -   `host` - The SMTP host to use
     -   `port` - The SMTP port to use
     -   `secure` - Whether or not to use TLS